jfpoilpret/fast-arduino-lib/README.md

 March-April 2017
 ----------------
-1. Rename board pins to include Port and Bit reference, not just Dx
-2. Review namespaces overall (existence and names)
+1. Review namespaces overall (existence and names)
-3. Apply coding guidelines across the library code (not necessarily example code)
+2. Apply coding guidelines across the library code (not necessarily example code)
-4. Add support for ATtinyX5
+3. Add support for ATtinyX5

 May-June 2017
 -------------
-5. Add documentation (ISR handling, Board support adding, API...)
+4. Add documentation (ISR handling, Board support adding, API...)
-6. Improve Analog Input support and code
+5. Improve Analog Input support and code
-7. Improve Timer support (support other modes than CTC)
+6. Improve Timer support (support other modes than CTC)
-8. Add support for Arduino Leonardo and CDC feature
+7. Add support for Arduino Leonardo and CDC feature

 Note that some of the activities above will have an impact on current API.

 The following features are not in FastArduino roadmap currently (but may be in the future); I list them by decreasing order of interest (personal viewpoint):

+- PWM Output support
 - I2C support
-- PWM Output support
 - OWI support